Tom Lehman rallies to beat Steve Stricker in Tucson

 Stricker bogeyed the par-3 16th, matched Lehman with a birdie on the par-5 17th, and bogeyed the par-4 18th after hitting a 3-wood drive left into the water.

+''I clawed my way back and I took a couple-shot lead going up to 16 there,'' Stricker said. ''I three-putt and he makes birdie and that was really the tournament.
+The drive on the last, which I thought was a good one, it was 300 yards to that water there on that line and I hit 3-wood and we thought we had it into the wind, so I don't know how it went so far.''

-The 58-year-old Lehman won for the first time since the 2015 SAS Championship, finishing at 20-under 199 on Omni Tucson National's Catalina Course.
+Lehman won for the first time since the 2015 SAS Championship, finishing at 20-under 199 on Omni Tucson National's Catalina Course.
 He won the 1996 British Open and four other PGA Tour titles.

+''I've been working hard to get in shape.
+Since I couldn't play golf, I spent a lot of time just trying to get in better shape and I think that really paid off this week.
+I feel much better over the golf ball, hit a lot of good shots, made some good putts, had a lot of energy.''

 Stricker turned 50 on Feb.
 23. The 12-time PGA Tour winner will captain the U.S. Presidents Cup team in September.
 He missed the cut last week in the PGA Tour's Valspar Championship.